hegelai/prompttools/README.md

 ![image](img/table.png)

+If you are interested to compare different models, the [ModelComparison example](/examples/notebooks/ModelComparison.ipynb) may be of interest.

-Please see this example of [semantic similarity comparison](/examples/notebooks/SemanticSimilarity.ipynb) for details.
+For an example of built-in evaluation function, please see this example of [semantic similarity comparison](/examples/notebooks/SemanticSimilarity.ipynb) for details.

 You can also manually enter feedback to evaluate prompts, see [HumanFeedback.ipynb](/examples/notebooks/HumanFeedback.ipynb).